 - The wall length where the sofa will live

-- The distance from sofa front edge to coffee table and main walkway
+- The distance from the sofa’s front edge to the coffee table and main walkway

 - Doorway width and height, stair turns, and elevator depth